Skip to Content

-I’ve read that most rhubarb is consumed is raw.
+Growing up, rhubarb was something that marked the beginning of summer.
+We couldn’t wait for it to get big enough to pick.
+I’ve read that most rhubarb is consumed raw.
 That really surprised me because it is so tart that it makes me pucker up just thinking about it.
+I’d rather bake it up into a delicious Rhubarb Cake or Strawberry Rhubarb Bread!

-My mother made an amazing rhubarb pie and she always made a big batch of rhubarb sauce.
+My mother made an amazing rhubarb pie, and she always made a big batch of rhubarb sauce.
 I ate it like applesauce and also loved spooning it over vanilla ice cream.

-I always thought that rhubarb was ready to pick when it turned red or pink.
+I always thought rhubarb was ready to pick when it turned red or pink.
 It turns out that the color doesn’t affect the taste so just make sure you pick it before it takes on a woody texture, a sign that it’s no longer desirable to eat.

 Fresh sliced rhubarb in a white bowl with stalks of rhubarb on an antique tray.